pjeena/Traffic-Flow-Prediction-in-the-city-of-Paris-using-LSTM/README.md

 # Traffic Management and Optimization

 Traffic forecasting plays a crucial role in transportation planning, urban management, and resource allocation.
 Accurate predictions can help optimize traffic flow, reduce congestion, and improve overall transportation efficiency.
-In this project, we have developed a machine learning model to forecast traffic conditions based on historical data.
+In this project, we have developed a machine learning model to forecast traffic (no of vehicles passing across a junction at a particular hour) based on historical data.

 ![embed](https://github.com/pjeena/Traffic-Management-and-Optimization-using-LSTM/blob/main/resources/schema.jpg)

+## Data pipeline

-## **Data Collection**
+### **Data Collection**
 The project collects data from the following APIs:

 [Open Data Paris API](https://opendata.paris.fr/explore/dataset/comptage-multimodal-comptages/api/?disjunctive.label&disjunctive.mode&disjunctive.voie&disjunctive.sens&disjunctive.trajectoire&sort=t)

 It provides vehicle count data by:

--> Travel modes (Scooters, Scooters + Bicycles (when the distinction between these 2 travel modes is not implemented on the sensor), Bicycles, 2 motorized wheels, Light vehicles < 3.5 tonnes, Heavy vehicles > 3.5 tonnes , Buses & Coaches),
+* Travel modes (Scooters, Scooters + Bicycles (when the distinction between these 2 travel modes is not implemented on the sensor), Bicycles, 2 motorized wheels, Light vehicles < 3.5 tonnes, Heavy vehicles > 3.5 tonnes , Buses & Coaches),

--> Traffic lane types (Corona-lanes, Cycle lanes, General lanes),
+* Traffic lane types (Corona-lanes, Cycle lanes, General lanes),

--> Direction of traffic .
+* Direction of traffic .

 These data are constructed by using an artificial intelligence algorithm that analyzes images from thermal cameras installed in public spaces.
 Images from thermal cameras do not identify faces or license plates.
 The data thus collected does not contain any personal or individual data.
 No image is transferred or stored on computer servers, the analysis being carried out as close as possible to the thermal camera.
 Only count data is transmitted.

 The collected data is inserted into [BiqQuery](https://cloud.google.com/bigquery), serverless and cost-effective enterprise data warehouse.

-## **Preprocessing**
+### **Preprocessing**

 Before building the machine learning model, the collected data is preprocessed to clean and transform it into a suitable format.
 The following preprocessing steps are performed: